ideasman42/the_joy_of_life_drawing/book.rst

 surface features and spaces...judging distances between limbs, the violin and bow, all the time checking for proportion and accuracy in this exercise...This aspect of drawing for proportion, may take 5 to 10 minutes of a 20 minute sitting.
 Time for me ceased with this intense involvement and our group was given no warning that the pose had only 5 minutes left.
-This was an error on the part of the life drawing co ordinater.
+This was an error on the part of the life drawing coordinator.

 .. image:: images/ldb_18a.png
    :width: 80%